SDS Sigma series: Operating systems

 The Basic Control Monitor (BCM) for the Sigma 2 and 3 provided "Full real-time capability with some provision for batch processing in the background."
 The Sigma 3 could also run RBM.

 Clones

 After Honeywell discontinued production of Sigma hardware — Xerox had sold most of the rights to Honeywell in July, 1975 — several companies produced or announced clone systems.
 The Telefile T-85, introduced in 1979, was an upward compatible drop-in replacement for 32-bit Sigmas.
 Ilene Industries Data Systems announced the MOD 9000, a Sigma 9 clone with an incompatible I/O architecture.
 Realtime Computer Equipment, Inc. designed the RCE-9, an upward compatible drop-in replacement that could also use IBM peripherals.
 The Modutest Mod 9 was redesigned and built by Gene Zeitler (President), Lothar Mueller (Senior VP) and Ed Drapell, is 100% hardware and software compatibility with the Sigma 9.
 It was manufactured and sold to Telefile, Utah Power and Light, Minnesota Power, Taiwan Power and Ohio College Library Center (OCLC).

+The French company CII produced Sigma 7 clones, the CII 10070, Iris 50, and the Iris 80.

+As of 2023 the SIMH emulator can emulate a Sigma 5, 6, or 7 system.
+A copy of CP-V version F00 is available to run on the simulator.